 [Regulation 26 amended in Gazette 24 Feb 2006 p.
 887.]

-27. Movement of excessively high combinations
+27. Movement of excessively high agricultural combinations

 (1) Where an agricultural combination exceeds 4.3 m in height or may come into contact with an electricity supply line while being used on a road it must not be used on that road unless written permission has been obtained from —